Explore

 The traditional farmhouse has been thoughtfully extended and modernised to provide very welcoming and comfortable living for our guests.
 Sitting on the wooded southern flank of Brimley Hill, near the headwaters of the River Culm, the house is surrounded by beautiful woodland and meadows and is incredibly peaceful.

 This part of the Blackdowns is very rich in fauna and flora, which includes Otters and even England’s first resident wild Beavers.
 Very close by is Brimley Nature Reserve, home to nationally important rare plants and butterflies, while Roe deer are often spotted wandering through our meadows.
+And If you’re very lucky you might see a Kingfisher by the brook below the house!

 Although a world away we’re very conveniently located, just 7 miles south of Taunton and just 4 from Wellington, both of which are on the M5, while the A303 is just 15 minutes away.